sbshah97/E-Manager/CONTRIBUTING.md

 - The repository is open to contribution from all interested developers.
 Kindly send us Pull Requests with explanation as to what changes you have done.
 - Also, you can write to us by opening an [Issue](https://github.com/salman-bhai/E-Manager/issues) and also solve a current issue if possible.
-- A detailed explanantion of how we came to building this software is maintained at the [Wiki](https://github.com/salman-bhai/E-Manager/wiki) page.
+- A detailed explanation of how we came to building this software is maintained at the [Wiki](https://github.com/salman-bhai/E-Manager/wiki) page.
 - This repository was created by @[salman-bhai](https://github.com/salman-bhai) and @[aditya](https://github.com/aditya5558)

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

 Please note we have a code of conduct, please follow it in all your interactions with the project.